nhuvan/nhuvan.github.io/_pages/home.md

 My research interests covers two main themes:

 + Multimodal indexing and retrieval for images & videos
-+ Machine learning (focusing on semi-supervised and weakly supervised learning) for pattern recognition
++ Machine learning (focusing on semi-supervised and weakly supervised learning) for Pattern Recognition, and for OCR-Text error detection & correction

 <!-- If you have any questions or comments, please feel free to contact me at nhu-van.nguyen (at) univ-lr . fr -->